Human Flow: Critical reception

 Human Flow received generally favorable reviews from critics.
 On review aggregator Rotten Tomatoes, the film received an approval rating of 91%, based on 104 reviews, with an average score of 7.7/10.
 The website's critical consensus reads, "Epic in scope yet clear-eyed and intimate, Human Flow offers a singularly expansive – and sobering – perspective on the global refugee crisis."
 On another review aggregator, Metacritic, the film received a score of 77 out of 100, based on 22 critics, indicating "generally favorable reviews".

-In Sight & Sound, Ben Nicholson provides a film review.
-He credits Ai’s loose structure of the film upon which the viewer is taken to more than 20 countries to see the current global refugee crisis.
-The use of aerial shots was listed to be a common element in the film, by which drones were used to display entire cityscapes of destruction and vast oceans to be crossed.
-The film received positive response as a piece with emotional and academic success.
+In Sight & Sound, Ben Nicholson noted the film's loose structure and its use of aerial drone shots to display entire cityscapes of destruction and vast oceans to be crossed.

-The New York Times calls it a "strangely beautiful movie" and credits the film for focusing on individuality amidst the large masses of people along with usage of drones to show the vastness and scale of our current global refugee crisis.
+The New York Times called it a "strangely beautiful movie" and credited the film for focusing on individuality amidst the large masses of people through the use of drones.

-GQ states that the film conveys a radical type of empathy to the viewer by focussing on human aspects, such as with the man walking to a makeshift graveyard where the bodies of his loved ones were buried – he started fleeing with 17 people and was now left with 12 – while the viewer is caught in a visceral moment of his grief.
-GQ notes the film's ability to have the camera constantly lingering in times of sadness to create a forceful humanization.
+GQ stated that the film conveyed a radical type of empathy to the viewer by focussing on human aspects, such as with the man walking to a makeshift graveyard where the bodies of his loved ones were buried – he started fleeing with 17 people and was left with 12 – while the viewer is caught in a visceral moment of his grief.
+GQ noted the film's ability to have the camera constantly lingering in times of sadness to create a forceful humanization.

-The Washington Post calls Human Flow "pungent conceptually and aesthetically" and notes that perhaps the audience's uncertainty of what camp they are led to is perhaps Ai's point that this does not matter.
-Overall, it gave the film a rating of 3/4 stars.
+The Washington Post called Human Flow "pungent conceptually and aesthetically" and noted that leaving the audience uncertain as to which camp they were led to underlined Ai's point that it did not matter.
+Overall, the critic gave the film a rating of 3/4 stars.

 The film received such high praise that it was selected for a group of 170 documentaries shortlisted for the Oscars and placed within the top 15.